actiontech/dble/docs/CONTRIBUTING.md

 ### Is this a bug fix?

 Bug fixes usually come with tests.
 With the help of continuous integration test, patches can be easy to review.
 Please update the unit tests so that they catch the bug!
-Issue example will comming soon.
+IMPORTANT:Issue example will be comming soon.

 ### Is this an architecture improvement?